-The celebration of Christ's baptism gives rise to long processions during the day.
-With the number of faithful increasing as it advances, each local procession stops to bless all baptismal fonts, lakes, reservoirs, rivers and harbours.
-The procession concludes at the seafront with a sanctification ceremony, during which a priest throws a crucifix into the water.March 25 : Independence Day (national holiday)
+The celebration of Christ's baptism gives rise to long processions during the day which conclude at the seafront with a sanctification ceremony, during which the faithful drop a crucifix into the water.March 25: Independence Day (national holiday)

-Commemorates the beginning of the revolt against Ottoman rule on this day in 1821.
-Many cultural events are organized to mark this anniversary each year, including concerts and other live performances, conferences, and historical exhibitions.April/May (date set according to the Julian calendar) : Greek Orthodox Easter (Páskha, national holiday)
+March 25 commemorates the beginning of the uprising which two years later, led to Greece becoming independent from the Ottoman Empire.
+Many cultural events are organized to mark this anniversary each year, including concerts and other live performances, conferences, and historical exhibitions.April/May (date set according to the Julian calendar): Greek Orthodox Easter (To Páskha) (national holiday)

 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|